Venues

 theatre, so this might be a reason to go there and have a look.
 Lots

-of indie, Motown, northern soul and drum ‘n bass nights there
+of indie, Motown, northern soul and drum ‘n bass nights and a

 (www.roter-salon.de)